Nine Muses (group)

-Nine Muses (나인뮤지스, often stylized as 9Muses) was a South Korean girl group formed by Star Empire Entertainment in 2010 with an admission and graduation concept.
-The group consists of total of fourteen former members: Jaekyung, Bini, Rana, Lee Sem, Sera, Eunji, Euaerin, Minha, Hyuna, Sungah, Gyeongree, Hyemi, Sojin, and Keumjo.
-With the latter four being part of the final 9Muses lineup on their last two albums.
+Nine Muses (나인뮤지스, most commonly stylized as 9Muses) were a South Korean girl group formed by Star Empire Entertainment in 2010 with an admission and graduation concept.
+The group consists of total of fourteen former members: Jaekyung, Bini, Rana, Lee Sem, Sera, Eunji, Euaerin, Minha, Hyuna, Sungah, Gyeongree, Hyemi, Sojin, and Keumjo, with the latter four being part of the final Nine Muses lineup for their last two albums and final single, "Remember" (2019).

-Following an unsuccessful debut with the single "No Playboy," the group's line-up changed with the release of the comeback single, "Figaro", which reached the Top 100 Billboard Charts.
-Then the group's single, "News", and its EP, Sweet Rendezvous, both earned a peak popularity position of six, and with additional new members the group came back with follow-up albums Wild, Dolls, Prima Donna and their digital single "Glue" which ranked at number four and nine.
+Following an unsuccessful debut with the single "No Playboy", the group's line-up changed with the release of the comeback single, "Figaro".
+The group's follow-up single "News" became their best-selling single, and its parent EP, Sweet Rendezvous, peaked at number six on the Gaon Album Chart.
+Following further lineup changes, the group came back in 2013 with single album Dolls, extended play Wild, and their first studio album Prima Donna, bookended by the digital single "Glue".

-After a year-long hiatus in 2014, the group came back with a new line-up on its 2015 album Drama that January.
-Later releases included 9Muses S/S Edition and Lost.
-The group disbanded in February 2019 following the contract expirations of three former members, Sojin, Hyemi and Keumjo.
+After a year-long hiatus in 2014, the group came back with a new line-up for their 2015 EP Drama in January.
+Its lead single of the same name became their highest-charting, peaking at number 13 on the Gaon Digital Chart.
+Other releases in 2015 included the EPs 9Muses S/S Edition and Lost.
+The group's first sub-unit, Nine Muses A, released the single album Muses Diary in 2016.
+The group retained their 2016 lineup for the next full-group release, the EP Muses Diary Pt.
+2: Remember in June 2017.
+Nine Muses disbanded in February 2019 following the contract expirations of members Hyemi, Sojin, and Keumjo.